By Wendy Stoltz / Last Modified On January 15, 2023

 I love that I can double up on the batch of taco meat using this gluten-free taco seasoning, to either feed a crowd or freeze for later.

 My husband and I leave some taco meat in the fridge for leftovers, then we freeze weighed proportions for busy nights where we can reheat and serve.

 How to make gluten-free tacos:

-- cook meat of choice in a large skillet over medium heat until cooked through
+Cook your meat of choice in a large skillet over medium heat until cooked through.

 I usually make tacos with beef or chicken, if I made gluten-free fish tacos I use about half as much of the gluten-free taco seasoning mix.

 You can check out my recipe for gluten free tacos for more information.